spikything/perntest/README.md

 npm install
 ```

+## Database
-You will also need a PostgreSQL running somewhere.
-Update server/db.js to point to it.
+You will also need a PostgreSQL server running somewhere.
+Edit server/db.js to point to it.
+For help setting up the database, see database.sql

 ## Server
 Run the server with: